 2. Channel Islands National Park

 Kayaking, snorkeling, and diving are all popular activities available on the islands.
 Kayak into one of the largest known sea caves in the world, the Painted Cave, on Santa Cruz island.
 Dive into the temperate and calm waters off Anacapa.
 From here you can swim through lush kelp beds and spot Garibaldi’s, brittle stars, leopard sharks and sea lions.
+You can pay to bring a kayak along to the islands, or you can take a guided tour with the Santa Barbara Adventure Company.
+Sea kayaking can be a high-risk activity, so going with experienced guides who can point out marine life is a good option.

 Santa Cruz Island: Scorpion Ranch to Smuggler’s Cove